-- Concerning the deployment of the Common Interface, it can be outlined that there is a clear negative trend.
-This remark is endorsed with the comments provided by the companies, in particular Railway Undertakings, questioning the usefulness of the Common Interface and moreover manifesting that they are mostly not aware of the TAF TSI requirements concerning this tool. - On the other hand, the evolution of the Company Codes Function is rather positive in the 2nd half 2015.
-Indeed, this result is substantiated by the fact that less companies stated that they do not know the procedure to get a company code.
-That is the argument to attribute to this function a green colour.
-However, the evolution of this function should remain under surveillance in the Agency TAF TSI Implementation Cooperation Group until it can be confirmed that this is a stable trend. - In contrast, the warning already raised in the 2nd Status Report (4) for the function Wagon and Intermodal Unit Operational Database Function to be realised by the Railway Undertakings is confirmed with the results of the 3rd Reporting campaign and therefore some measures to mitigate the risk of not realisation should be discussed in the frame of the Agency TAF TSI Implementation Cooperation Group. - Finally, the comparison between the 1st Status report (3), the 2nd Status Report (4) and the results got for the 3rd one clearly indicates that the evolution of the Primary Location Codes, Train Running Information shows a positive trend between these three temporary snap shots.
+- For some functions we can observe a clear situation of stagnation over two reporting sessions, yellow colour, this is the case for Primary Location Codes, Company Codes and Train Running Information Function when it is implemented by the Railway Undertakings..
+This evolution may be partially justified because the reporting population has not increased and therefore the statistics may not reflect well the real situation. - Bearing in mind that the implementation of the Rolling Stock Reference Database Function was scheduled by end 2015, the gathered data confirmed in the 1st half 2016 an insufficient progress for the implementation of this function.
+However, the level of fulfilment has significantly improved due to the effort made by the companies in the 1st half 2016 to cope with the delay.
+Thereby, the colour assigned is green, to reflect such a positive evolution in comparison with previous reports.
+Nevertheless, there is still an issue regarding the deployment of this functionality and this is currently treated in the context of the Agency TAF TSI Implementation Cooperation Group and the TAF TSI Steering Committee. - Concerning the deployment of the Common Interface, it can be outlined that there is a clear stagnation of the implementation.
+This remark is endorsed with the comments provided by the companies, in particular by some Railway Undertakings, questioning the usefulness of the Common Interface and moreover manifesting that they are mostly not aware of the TAF TSI requirements concerning this tool. - Regarding the Company Codes Function, the evolution over the last three reports shows a clear stagnation.
+Indeed, this result is substantiated by the fact companies stated that they do not know the procedure to get a company code or simply they consider that the procedure in place is not fair enough with newcomers due to the existence of fees to be paid to the allocation body.
+That is the argument to attribute to this function a yellow colour.
+However, the evolution of this function is under surveillance in the Agency TAF TSI Implementation Cooperation Group. - In contrast, the warning already raised in previous implementation reports for the function Wagon and Intermodal Unit Operational Database Function to be realised by the Railway Undertakings is confirmed with the results of the 4th Reporting campaign and therefore some measures to mitigate the risk of not realisation are being discussed in the frame of the Agency TAF TSI Implementation Cooperation Group. - Finally, the comparison between the different implementations reports ensures that the implementation of the Primary Location Codes has been achieved meeting the milestones of the Master Plan.
+Beyond this, the positive trend observed for Train Running Information guarantees as well that the implementation deadline will be met.

-Figure 27: Evolution of the Implementation along the Reporting.
+Figure 23: Evolution of the Implementation along the Reporting.